Aortic aneurysm: Prevention

 Elevating the amount of HDL cholesterol in the abdominal area of the aorta in mice both reduced the size of aneurysms that had already grown and prevented abdominal aortic aneurysms from forming at all.
 In short, raising HDL cholesterol is beneficial because it induces programmed cell death.
 The walls of a failing aorta are replaced and strengthened.
 New lesions should not form at all when using this drug.

 ACE inhibitors have also been associated with a reduced risk of aortic aneurysm rupture, in contrast with other classes of antihypertensive drugs which did not show a significant protective effect in a population based case control study conducted in Ontario, Canada.
 However, a prospective cohort study conducted in the UK revealed conflicting results with increased aortic aneurysm growth rates observed in those taking ACE inhibitors, compared with other classes of antihypertensive drugs.
 A small placebo controlled RCT conducted later found no significant effect of the ACE inhibitor perindopril or the calcium channel blocker amlodipine after 2 years, although the study had limited power to detect small differences between growth rates and higher powered research was warranted.

+Physical activity seems to be protective against aortic aneurysms.
+A meta-analysis reported a 30% lower risk of abdominal aortic aneurysm among individuals with high habitual physical activity compared to those with lower levels.
+A large study involving over 3 million people that underwent screening for abdominal aortic aneurysm found a lower incidence of the condition among those engaging in physical activity more than once a week.